superwfox/FightTheLandlord/README.markdown

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or suggestions, please open an issue on GitHub or contact the maintainer at [your-email@example.com].
+For questions or suggestions, please open an issue on GitHub.

 ---